Zernullo/CSC-4444-Project-1/README.md

-The project creates 5 machine learning models for digit recognition.
+The project creates 5 machine learning models for digit recognition (MNIST data).
 We compare all 5 models to determine the complexity of the training.
 The KNN model compares a validation image to training images and assigns the label of the most similar ones based on pixel distance, the accuracy of my result was between 96-97% for k = 1,3,5.
 Naive Bayes model assumes each pixel value is independent and estimates probabilities for each pixel to each digit, the accuracy of my result was 83%.
 Linear Classification was trying to find a single straight hyperplane for